-Select an accurate dedicated or clip on Thermal Weapon Sight or Thermal Rifle flir Scope
+Select an accurate dedicated or clip on long range Thermal Weapon Sight or Thermal Rifle flir Scope

 Types of thermal rifle scopes and thermal weapon sights